XenoAtom/XenoAtom.Interop/src/libgit2/readme.md

 This package is part of the [XenoAtom.Interop](https://github.com/XenoAtom/XenoAtom.Interop) project.

 libgit2 is a pure C implementation of the git core methods.
-For more information, see [libgit2](https://libgit2.org/).
+For more information, see [libgit2](https://libgit2.org/) website.
 ## 💻 Usage

 After installing the package, you can access the library through the static class `XenoAtom.Interop.libgit2`.

+For more information, see the official documentation at https://libgit2.org/libgit2/.

 Example of using this library in C#: